 Fishing Pawleys Island and Georgetown

 Fishing around the nearshore waters of Pawleys Island and Georgetown has been fantastic!
-The cooling water temperatures, coupled with an abundance of bait has the fall bite in full swing.
-Whether fly fishing or light tackle fishing, fall offers up plenty of angling opportunities.
-Redfish, Sea trout and Black Drum will begin to aggressively feed as water temperatures cool.
+The cool morning temperatures, coupled with an abundance of bait has the summer bite in full swing.
+Whether fly fishing or using light tackle spinning tackle, summer offers up plenty of angling opportunities.
+Redfish, Sea trout, Tarpon and flounder will begin to aggressively feed as bait fish like mullet and menhaden invade our beaches and saltmarshes.